dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

 - **No infrastructure redundancy required**: self explanatory.
   - Great if it is a stand-alone VM since data is not being passed between VMs.
 - **Availability zone**: Physically separate your resources within an Azure region.
+  - Used to protect applications against Azure data center failures.
 - **Virtual machine scale set**: Distribute VMs across zones and fault domains at scale.
 - **Availability set**: a logical grouping of VMs within a data center that ensures they are distributed across multiple fault domains (power/network) and update domains (separate maintenance windows) to maximize uptime.
   - The purpose if to protect against hardware failures and planned maintenance outages by ensuring that all of your VMs *DO NOT* go down at the same time.